1871fotc/fotc/snippets/headstones/eliza-hartnoll-headstone.md

 >Gone to her little pal... *(palace?)*<br>
 >Even so them also which sleep <br>
 >in Jesus will God bring with him <br>

+The last sentence in the inscription may be from the King James Bible, Thessalonians 4:14:

+>For if we believe that Jesus died and rose again, even so them also which sleep in Jesus will God bring with him.